 Until recently, Robertson was also Minister for Infrastructure.
 In that role, he noted the need for medium and longer term thinking, since as a country, New Zealand had not built the infrastructure needed to support its growth, and now faces a significant deficit, with the added challenge of the need to consider improving resilience for communities.

-In his address at Beca last week he noted the good work done by Te Waihanga, the New Zealand Infrastructure Commission, on the New Zealand Infrastructure Strategy, which allows companies like ours to see a longer term view and plan accordingly.
+In his address at Beca he noted the good work done by Te Waihanga, the New Zealand Infrastructure Commission, on the New Zealand Infrastructure Strategy, which allows companies to see a longer term view and plan accordingly.

-What Cyclone Gabrielle has done, the Minister noted, is push the demand for infrastructure investment forward.
+What Cyclone Gabrielle has done, the Minister noted, is push the demand for infrastructure investment forward, as it has highlighted where our understanding of infrastructure resilience is outdated.

-If there is a silver lining to the devastation Cyclone Gabrielle has caused, it is the opportunity to focus on risk and resilience and think differently about how, where, and in fact if we build, in the context of the climate change impacts we are facing.
+If there is a silver lining to the devastation Cyclone Gabrielle has caused, it is the opportunity to learn from what has happened and to focus on risk and resilience, enabling us to think differently about how, where, and in fact if we build, in the context of the climate change impacts we are facing.
 Addressing issues such as “managed retreat” can no longer be avoided, as for some communities, it has become a sudden and traumatic reality; acknowledging that it is not always an option of moving away from these areas, but also how we might appropriately re-use and even redevelop (but in different ways) in these areas.

 In a long narrow country where none of us live very far from the water, many of us aspire to live and work as close to it as possible.
-Perhaps that dream is now changing as we start to get a better understanding of the risks and take a longer term view of how we might live, work and play in these dynamic environments; looking after the interests not only of ourselves but of many generations to come.
+Perhaps that dream is now changing as we start to get a better understanding of the risks and take a longer-term view of how we might live, work and play in these dynamic environments; looking after the interests not only of ourselves but of many generations to come.
+Learning from Cyclone Gabrielle, and sharing the lessons widely, so we create confidence in the local communities impacted, whilst mitigating future risks by creating greater resilience across our infrastructure is the opportunity we must now firmly grasp.

 Sarah Lang